Santa Barbara Hit-And-Run Accident Attorneys

 Many other injury or death cases result in felony charges that can result in such penalties as:

 Again, a person who leaves the scene of a motor vehicle accident in California commits a criminal offense.
-A law enforcement agency will do its best to try to apprehend the negligent driver and then file criminal charges.
+A law enforcement agency will try to apprehend the negligent driver and then file criminal charges.

 Victims need to keep in mind that a criminal case will be completely separate from their own civil action following one of these incidents.
 This distinction is important because there may be cases in which a negligent driver can earn an acquittal or dismissal of criminal charges, but they can still be held civilly liable.